FirstStreet/fsf_api_access_python/README.md

     Example: ```-f sample.txt```

-    Content of a sample text file:
+    Content of a sample text file.
+Note that the file must be in the same directory as the project:
     ```text
     541114211
     540456284